deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "A second shot?
 She turned you down?"

-"We…went through a lot together.
-Then we went through a lot without each other, and I was dumb enough to think that she'd just…"
+"We...went through a lot together.
+Then we went through a lot without each other, and I was dumb enough to think that she'd just..."

 Whatever word he was searching for went un-found.
 There was a general looking-up and then standing-up as STAINLESS stepped onto the flight deck, rather more professionally turned-out than his men in a full body uniform of some kind, rather than the sleeveless, short-legged things the rest of the NOVA HOUNDs were wearing.
 He was even managing the impressive feat of managing to look comfortable in the heat.